-System and Network Management Documentation Bookshelf: AdvFS Administration "Restoring the /etc/fdmns Directory" Reference Pages: advscan(8) Top of Page
+System and Network Management Documentation Bookshelf: AdvFS Administration "Restoring the /etc/fdmns Directory" Reference Pages: advscan(8)

 Setup:Filesets

 A fileset is the mountable portion of the directory hierarchy of a file system.
 Each fileset is a collection of directories and files that form a subtree structure.